-The one hundred two (102) Massachusetts institutions currently participating in the MEFA Loan Program represent an enrollment of at least 94% of the total enrollment of post-secondary students in the Commonwealth and are among a total of 111 eligible institutions of higher education located in the Commonwealth.
-The Authority expects that all 102 such institutions will participate in the MEFA Loan Program financed with the proceeds of the Series 2009 Bonds.
+The one hundred one (101) Massachusetts institutions currently participating in the MEFA Loan Program represents in excess of 90% of the total enrollment of post-secondary students in the Commonwealth.
 This group of Participating Institutions has remained generally stable over time.
 Certain information concerning the distribution of currently outstanding Fixed Rate MEFA Loans at the time of loan origination among students attending different Participation Institutions is contained under "THE AUTHORITY FIXED RATE MEFA LOAN PORTFOLIO."
 Such information is included herein for general informational purposes and is not intended as a representation that the distribution of Issue I Loans will resemble that of previously originated Fixed Rate MEFA Loans.